nikunjsanghai/Introduction_to_Programming_Cplusplus/Week9/Practice_Problem.md

 - parameterized constructor(double a,double b): to initialize x and y co-ordinates of the point and set directions to north and west diagonal.
 - void switch_ew():to switch between east and west
-- void swtich_ns():to switch between north and south
+- void switch_ns():to switch between north and south
 - void move():to move one unit distance along the desired diagonal.One unit distance is defined as a single unit change in both north/south and east west co-ordinates.
 - void get_pos const(): print the point to console.